jemcafe/mongo-react/README.md

 ## RESTful API with Node with and MongoDB

-Organizing Api and connecting it to Mongodb.
+Creating and organizing a simple Restful API which is connected it to a Mongodb database.